 Older children can be particularly eloquent and cutting in their reasons for rejecting a parent while simultaneously insisting that the parent has rejected them.
 A parent trying with the greatest love to effect rapprochement can find older children completely recalcitrant.
 (Source)

-One parent actively working to cause separation or distance between a child and the other parent.
+This is when one parent is actively working to cause separation or distance between a child and the other parent.
 During or after the divorce one parent might run to the child and tell him/her lies blaming the other parent.
 Other toxic behaviors…

 - Calling the other parent names (b**ch, controlling, crazy, etc.)